FAYZER77/bootcamp-website-html-personal/README.md

-This is a the repo for hosted plain HTML personal site exercise for the London Brewey course
+This is a repo for hosted plain HTML personal site exercise for the London Brewey course